 B.C.
 Cowell and P.S.
 Botts (1994) reported that, “The large monocultures of Lyngbya in northeastern Kings Bay appear to have resulted from a combination of chemical spraying for Hydrilla control in the early 1980s and Hurricane Elena (fall 1985 ) which forced saline water into Kings Bay and eliminated 92% of the Hydrilla (Florida Department of Natural Resources, 1985).
 The rapid colonization of these habitats by Lyngbya (see Beer et al., 1986) and subsequent development of large benthic and floating mats capable of modifying pH and HCO3_ [bicarbonate] concentrations probably prevented recolonization by Hydrilla and other macrophytes.
 During this study we noted a replacement of Hydrilla by Lyngbya at Station 18 where mechanical harvesting of the former opened more habitat for colonization by Lyngbya, and dense, benthic mats formed immediately.
 Once established, the benthic mat might augment high pH conditions favoring its growth, and thereby impede the re-establishment of Hydrilla (Beer et al., 1986) (p.34).

-Lyngbya can be transferred from one system to another via any interaction of fauna (e.g. birds, turtles, alligators, raccoons, insects, people, etc.).
-This can involve cells attached to the surface of the organisms, or via viable cells (or cysts) incorporated into fecal material.
-Cells or cysts can also be transported by wind events, which can transport droplets of water or particulate material over large distances, and by boat hulls and bilge water.1
+Lyngbya cells can be transferred from one water body to another by boat hulls and bilge water, and by many animal species (e.g. birds, turtles, alligators, raccoons, insects, etc.) This can involve cells attached to the surface of the organism, or via viable cells in fecal material.
+Cells can also be transported by wind events such as storms and hurricanes that can transport water droplets or particulate matter over large distances (Phlips).

 For brief control information, see Efficacy of Herbicide Active Ingredients Against Aquatic Weeds by K. Langeland, M. Netherland, and W. Haller.